2023 Dorothy Rupe CNA Program Grants: A Request for Proposals

-Dorothy Rupe CNA Program Grants are awarded to nursing assistant programs providing quality entry-level healthcare training for students, thereby creating economic opportunity for low-income, unemployed, and/or re-entry workers while also increasing the availability of CNAs and HHAs in the workforce.
-The Foundation has a particular interest in projects that will increase the number of direct care workers providing aid in a home-based setting.
+Dorothy Rupe CNA Program Grants are awarded to nursing assistant programs providing quality entry-level healthcare training for students, thereby creating economic opportunity for low-income, unemployed, and re-entry workers, while also increasing the availability of CNAs and HHAs in the workforce.
+The Foundation has a particular interest in projects that will increase the number of direct care professionals providing aid in a home-based setting.

 Dorothy Rupe CNA Program Grants can be used for the following:

-- Student Support and/or Emergency Assistance – To provide low-income students with financial assistance for program related costs or for one-time, unforeseen expenditures for students at risk of withdrawal.
-Examples of student support include textbooks, uniforms, and course specific fees and/or supplies—in other words, supplemental costs required of the student that may be cost prohibitive to enrollment.
+- Student Support – To provide low-income students with financial assistance for program related expenses.
+Examples of student support include textbooks, uniforms, course specific fees and/or mandatory supplies—in other words, supplemental costs borne by the student that may be a barrier to enrollment.

 - Instructional Support – To fund an instructional assistant position for the purpose of minimizing attrition and improving student outcomes (e.g. course completion and exam pass rates).
-Grants for instructional assistance generally support additional practice in the skills lab and/or mock testing in preparation for the certification exam.
-Assistance may be provided by adjunct faculty, a skills lab tutor, or student assistants.
-Funds may not be used for instruction, administrative support, counseling, general academic tutoring, or instructor release time.
+Grants for instructional assistance support additional practice in the skills lab and/or mock testing in preparation for the certification exam.
+Priority will be given to programs that employ former CNA students to serve in this capacity.

-To ensure consideration, proposals must be submitted to the Foundation no later than Friday, January 11, 2019.
-Awards will be announced in March.
+To ensure consideration, proposals must be submitted to the Foundation no later than Monday, January 9, 2023.
+Awards will be announced in late March.

-The Dorothy Rupe Caregiver Program at the Arthur N. Rupe Foundation was influenced by Arthur Rupe’s experience with his late wife’s illness and difficulty in finding suitably trained, compassionate nursing assistants to care for her.
+The Dorothy Rupe Caregiver Program at the Arthur N. Rupe Foundation was inspired by Arthur Rupe’s experience with his late wife’s illness and his difficulty in finding suitably trained, compassionate nursing assistants to care for her.
 Since 2000, the Foundation has provided support to Santa Barbara City College’s Dorothy D. Rupe Certified Nursing Assistant and Home Health Aide Program.
-Mindful of the considerable need for nursing assistants and home health aides to care for our state’s aging population, the Foundation broadened its support to CNA/HHA programs throughout the California Community College System in 2012.
+Mindful of the considerable need for nursing assistants and home health aides to care for California’s aging population, the Foundation broadened its support to CNA/HHA programs throughout the California Community College System in 2012.

-In 2018, the Foundation awarded over $555,000 to sixteen CNA programs.
-For more details on these grants, please visit our caregiving page.
+In 2022, the Foundation awarded nearly $500,000 to nineteen CNA programs.
+For a list of recipients, please see our caregiving webpage.

 How to Apply

 Please apply online at https://www.grantinterface.com/rupe/Common/LogOn.aspx.
 First-time applicants will be required to create a new account prior to accessing the online application.
-If your school or organization is already registered in our system, please do not create a new account.
-Contact the foundation for further assistance.
+If you receive a message that your school or organization is already registered in our system, please do not create a new account.
+Contact the Foundation for further assistance.

 Applications must include the following: